tonomoshia/learning-resources/Contributing.md

 Please read [Fighting Poverty with Code](https://medium.com/javascript-scene/fighting-poverty-with-code-d1ed3ebd982d) and [The Cure for Homelessness](https://medium.com/end-homelessness/the-cure-for-homelessness-83ef0d621c71) to learn how this project got started.

 We're primarily interested in a few types of content.
-You'll tell us what kind of content you're contributing by adding a hashtag at the end - like Twitter or Facebook. =)
+You'll tell us what kind of content you're contributing by adding a hashtag at the end - like Twitter or Facebook.
+Keep the content in learning order.
+It's a learning track, expertly curated by you (and a few friends).

 * Video Shorter is better.
 5-15 minutes works best. **#video**
 * Long Video.
 Is your video over 15 minutes?
 Use hashtag: **#long_video**